weilun2/ShareBook/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe probable solution you've considered**

-A general description the solution.
+A general description of the solution.

 **Additional context**
 Add any other context or screenshots about the feature request here.